Nurses Clock In At Home As A Nurse Resource Provider...

 The certification process for becoming a Foster Parent varies from county to county and foster agency to foster agency but can easily be completed while maintaining your current employment.
 The approval process for becoming an Independent Nurse Provider (INP) can take several weeks to several months to complete.
 Because you are dealing with two state agencies, please don't get too discouraged with the bureaucratic quagmires of the agencies.
 Please, for the sake of these little Angels, call numerous times and follow through with supervisors.
 If you do not get answers, returned calls, or the dates and times for foster parent courses and or EPSDT information, be persistent...
 Your Patience will be rewarded in the end!

 Moreover, feel free to contact AIW and we will try to help facilitate your efforts in becoming a Nurse-Foster Provider.
 AIW will hold your hand through this convoluted process so please, contact us if you have any questions and please contact us prior to getting your first medically fragile foster care infant or child.
-MediCal will not pay nursing hours on some conditions (refer to Title 22 or INP Help in the navigation bar on this website).
-Once you are on board with all requirements and have received your INP Number and Licensed and/or Certified as a Foster Parent, please contact AIW and we will add you to our " Registry of Independent Nurse-Foster Providers" (i-NFP).
+MediCal will not pay nursing hours in some instances (refer to Title 22 or INP Help in the navigation bar on this website).
+Once you are on board with all requirements and have received your INP Number and License and/or are Certified as a Foster Parent, please contact AIW and we will add you to our " Registry of Independent Nurse-Foster Providers" (I-NFP).
 Furthermore, we will be more than happy to address any of your questions or concerns.

 Need Nursing Forms and Sample: See INP Help Link